As I am currently on furlough from work, I decided to head to Warwick Castle to explore the castle, the grounds and off course, shoot some images.

 Below is one of my favourite images of the Barcelona Cathedral taken on a lovely warm sunny day.

 I have blogged about my friend Amreet and his fiancee Holly in a previous post.
 This summer with less then two weeks till their wedding the only thing left to do was their preshoot.
 As Holly was from Birmingham we choose the beautiful Birmingham Botanical Gardens.
 It was a beautiful day spent with a lovely couple.

 Being a photographer, I get asked quite a lot by family and friends to shoot for them.

-Towards the end of June, my sister had less than 4 months till her wedding and she had a long list of things to do!
+Towards the end of June, my sister had less than 4 months till her Indian wedding and she had a long list of things to do!
 One of those things was her pre wedding shoot, she asked if I could shoot for her and of course I said yes!
-My sister and now husband Ravi had chosen two locations they wanted, one was the Leicester Botanical Gardens and the other was Abbey Park.
+My sister and fiancé Ravi had chosen two locations they wanted, one was the Leicester Botanical Gardens and the other was Abbey Park.